zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 the phase, the execution of the fine phase, because when living in the root is not protected, greed, worried bad law will flow, he acts according to his own control, protect the root, care on the root reach Homemade.
 For the guardian of root.
-“Protecting the heart” is the guardian of the mind.”
+"Protecting the heart" is the guardian of the mind."
 To protect the root, protect the mind.

-“The unleakable, not burned”: 'This is said by His Holiness [SN.35.243]:
+"The unleakable, not burned": 'This is said by His Holiness [SN.35.243]:
-“Alumni!
+"Alumni!
 We will teach you to leak out of the gate, and not to leak out of it.
 You guys have to listen!
 You guys have to make good ideas!
-I have to say it.”
+I have to say it."
 His Holiness said:

-“Alumni!
+"Alumni!
 How is the leaks?
 Alumni!
 Here, Bichu to see color, inclined to cute color, not cute color, live in the body is not established, less careful, not truthfulness of mind relief, Hui relief: those born of evil bad law endless; ear After listening to the voice... (medium) after the knowledge of consciousness,